SEARCH UNIVERSITY LIBRARIES

 We reserve the right to decline any print request for any reason.

 Items printed may have small surface defects such as bumps or holes.
 Please also note that while the 3D printers are very accurate, we do not guarantee any precise tolerances on fitting of multi-part objects.

 Some objects require support material to be printed with them (such as models with large overhangs).
 Other designs may require a brim (or raft) support at the base of the model.
 These materials can be easily removed, but you are responsible for removing them.
 Our SMS consultants will not remove the support material for you.

 If you are an instructor at Kent State who is assigning a project that requires 3D printing we encourage your students to use our services!
 We recommend contacting SMS Manager Hilary Kennedy prior to presenting the assignment to your students so that she can discuss the project with you and offer any tips or factors that your students should keep in mind.
 That will also help make the process run more smoothly for your class and allow us to complete the printing in a more timely manner.
 As we progress through the semester, our turnaround time will increase due to the number of classes using our services.
 Please allow your students a 2-week minimum on 3D printed assignments.

-We are now accepting 3D model files for print requests through our SMS 3D Print Requests Google Drive folder (replacing our former KSU Dropbox method).
+We accept 3D model files for print requests through our SMS 3D Print Requests Google Drive folder.
 To access the folder for the first time, please do the following:

 Don't forget to fill out the online form for your request!